o3de/o3de.org/content/docs/user-guide/project-config/project-manager.md

 ### Project details

 The **Enter Project Details** screen is part of the new project workflow.
-On this screen you can set the project's name and location on your computer.
+On this screen, you can set the project's name and location on your computer.
 You can also choose the project template, which defines the initial set of Gems that are enabled in your new project.
 You can further refine the initial set of Gems using the **Configure Gems** button.

 ![Create a New Project - Project Details screen](/images/welcome-guide/project-manager-create-project.png)

 ### Project settings

 The **Edit Project Settings** menu action in the project context menu opens the **Edit Project Settings** screen.
-On this screen you can change the project's display name and update the project's icon.
-These settings and more are stored in the `project.json` file located at the root of your project directory.
+On this screen, you can change the project's display name and update the project's icon.
+These settings and other information are stored in the `project.json` file located at the root of your project directory.
 You can also change the set of Gems that are enabled for your project using the **Configure Gems** button.

 ![Edit Project Settings screen](/images/user-guide/project-config/project-manager/project-settings.png)